connectomicslab/Glioma_Change_Detection_T2w/README.md

 As explained in the paper, we ran 4 experiments: VGG-Baseline, VGG-Transfer-Learning, SEResNeXt-Baseline, and SEResNeXt-Transfer-Learning.
 The scripts used to find the best hyperparameters with optuna are `classify_T2w_diffmaps_optuna_baseline.py` (for VGG-Baseline and SEResNeXt-Baseline) and
 `classify_T2w_diffmaps_optuna_transfer_learning.py` (for VGG-Transfer-Learning and SEResNeXt-Transfer-Learning).
 Both scripts are located inside the
 `training_and_inference` directory.
+The configuration files needed to run the hyperparameter search with Optuna can be found inside the [optuna_hypertuning](https://github.com/connectomicslab/Glioma_Change_Detection_T2w/tree/master/training_and_inference/config_files_train_and_inf/optuna_hypertuning) directory.
 Let's start by looking how to run the Baseline experiments.
 ### 1.1) Baseline
 The Baseline experiments are the ones for which we only use the Human-Annotated Dataset (**HAD** in the paper).
 Since every cross-validation fold is computationally intensive, we run each fold independently.